The must-haves of British cuisine

 Nevertheless, it's impossible to continue this list of treats without mentioning a living tradition:afternoon tea.
 Tea plays a major role in British culture, and the English are among the world's biggest tea drinkers.
 Although tea has been known to the Chinese for over 4,000 years, it was imported to Europe by the Portuguese when they founded the Macao trading post in southern China.
 In the 17th century, tea arrived in England, where its use spread thanks to Queen Catherine, wife of Charles II, who got into the habit of drinking it in Portugal.
 Two different ways of drinking tea soon emerged.
 Low tea, an aristocratic practice in which presentation and tasting play an important part in the ceremonial, and high tea, more akin to a real meal.
 For a long time, tea was served in Coffee Houses, private clubs reserved for men.
 Another custom adopted by the English is that of the tea garden.
 It's common to visit tea rooms in London's public gardens.
 People stroll around, have tea, listen to music played in the gazebos and, in the evening, come to admire the fireworks.
 At the end of the 19th century, some of London's grand hotels began offering tea rooms where Victorian society could converse.

-There are several types of tea, the best known being English Breakfast, a black tea attributed to Robert Drysdale, who served it at Edinburgh Castle, then known simply as breakfast.
+There are several types of tea, the best known of which is English Breakfast, a black tea whose origin is attributed to Robert Drysdale, who served it at Edinburgh Castle, then known simply as breakfast.
 In the 19th century, it became very popular thanks to Queen Victoria, and spread to the Tea Houses of London, then eventually to the USA, where it took on its English name.
 Usually served neat, it can also be drunk with milk or lemon, or even iced.
-Earl Grey owes its name to Charles Grey, Prime Minister of King William IV, who is said to have brought back the recipe from one of his diplomatic trips to China.
+Earl Grey, meanwhile, owes its name to Charles Grey, Prime Minister to King William IV, who is said to have brought back the recipe from one of his diplomatic trips to China.
 Initially marketed by the Twinings company, it is in fact made from Indian and Sri Lankan black tea, flavoured with bergamot, as Charles Grey never set foot in China.
 Finally, Darjeeling, named after an Indian town in West Bengal.
 This mountainous region produces a tea with a unique taste, served plain or with lemon, but never with milk.
 But beware of counterfeiting: only 11,000 tonnes of Darjeeling tea are produced each year, whereas worldwide consumption is estimated at over 40,000 tonnes a year...

 And to serve tea, of course, there is an infinite variety of sweet and savoury snacks.
 Scones are the very emblem of afternoon tea.
 These compact, barely sweet cakes are generously spread with butter, jam and clotted cream, an extremely rich cream similar to mascarpone.
-You'll also find shortbreads, a kind of crumbly shortbread, lemon bars filled with lemon cream and English madeleines.
+You'll also find shortbreads, a kind of crumbly shortbread, lemon bars filled with lemon cream, and English madeleines.
 On the savoury side, fingersandwiches made from sliced bread are usually topped with fromage frais, cucumber slices, smoked salmon or even Coronation chicken, made from cold chicken sliced with mayonnaise and curry.
-Other snacks on offer include quiches or, more simply, cheese - cheddar, stilton, Sage Derby, flavored with sage, for example - with crackers.
+Other snacks include quiches or simply cheese - cheddar, stilton, Sage Derby, sage-flavored, for example - with crackers.

 A multicultural London